kaushikvasu/dsp/03-command_line.md

 > > ls: list the contents of file
-ls -a: do not hide elements starting with '.' ls -l: use a long listing format ls -lh
+ls -a: do not hide elements starting with '.' ls -l: use a long listing format
+ls -lh: long list the size in human understandable format
+ls -lah:
+ls -t:
+ls -Glp:

 ---